R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ### Mail commands

-The second parameter to `EnclaveHost.start` is a callback which returns a list of `MailCommand` objects from the enclave.
+The third parameter to `EnclaveHost.start` is a callback which returns a list of `MailCommand` objects from the enclave.
-There are three commands the host can receive:
+There are two commands the host can receive:

 1. **Post mail**.
 This is when the enclave wants to send mail over the network to a client.
 The enclave may provide a routing hint with the mail to help the host route the message.
 The host is also expected to safely store the message in case the enclave is restarted.
 If that happens then it needs to redeliver all the (unacknowledged) mail back to the enclave in order.
-1. **Acknowledge mail**.
-This is when the enclave no longer needs the mail to be redelivered to it on restart and the host is thus expected to delete it from its store.
-There are many reasons why an enclave may not want a message redelivered.
-   For example, the conversation with the client has reached its end and so it acknowledges all the mail in that thread;
-   or the enclave can checkpoint in the middle by creating a mail to itself which condenses all the previous mail, which are then all acknowledged.
-1. **AcknowledgementReceipt**.
-The enclave will also send this when acknowledging mail.
-When the host deletes acknowledged mails, the remaining mails will not be in the default sequence (consecutive integers starting from 0).
-In addition to deleting acknowledged mail, the host has to keep the receipt data and present it to `host.start()` at the next enclave restart, so the enclave knows what sequence to expect.
+2. **Store sealed state**.
+This is an encrypted blob which contains the enclave's state that needs to be persisted across restarts.
+The host must store this blob in the same transaction alongside the posting of mail.
+On restart the most recent sealed state blob must be passed into the `EnclaveHost.start`.
+Failure to do this will result in the enclave's client detecting a state roll back.

 The host receives these commands grouped together within the scope of a single `EnclaveHost.deliverMail` or `EnclaveHost.callEnclave` call.
 This allows the host to add transactionality when processing the commands.
 So for example, the delivery of the mail from the client to the enclave and the subsequent reply back can be processed atomically within the same database transaction when the host is providing persistent, durable messaging.
-Likewise the acknowledgement of any mail can occur within the same transaction.

 ## Writing the client